zevenet/zproxy/README.md

 - **name** "string"

 	It is a friendly name for the listener.
 This parameter can be modified through a configuration file directive.

+- **pending-connections** "integer"

+	It is the number of connections that zproxy has received but they are not established in any backend.
+It is the number of established connection in the vip substranting it the established connection in all backends of the farm.

 - **port** "integer"